United Kingdom–United States relations: Origins

 The Mayflower transported the Pilgrims to the New World in 1620, as depicted in William Halsall's The Mayflower in Plymouth Sound, 1882.

 After several failed attempts, the first permanent English settlement in mainland North America was established in 1607 at Jamestown in the Virginia.
-In 1630 the Puritans established the Massachusetts Bay Colony; they emphasised not only pure religiosity, but also education and entrepreneurship.
+In 1630, the Puritans established the Massachusetts Bay Colony; they emphasised not only pure religiosity, but also education and entrepreneurship.

 Smaller colonies followed throughout the 17th and early 18th centuries.
 Each colony reported separately to London.
 During British colonization, liberal administrative, juridical, and market institutions were introduced.
 The colonial period also saw the introduction of indentured servitude and slavery.
 All of the Thirteen Colonies were involved in the slave trade.

 Early history

 Over time, the Thirteen Colonies gradually obtained more self-government.
-British mercantilist policies became more stringent, benefiting the mother country which resulted in trade restrictions.
+British mercantilist policies became more stringent, benefiting the mother country, which resulted in trade restrictions.
 Tensions escalated from 1765 to 1775 over issues of taxation without any American representation in Parliament.
 Congress unanimously declared independence in July 1776, formally initiating the Revolutionary War.
-The British managed to control New York City and parts of the South, but 90 percent of the American population was controlled by Patriots.
+The British managed to control New York City and parts of the South, but 90% of the American population was controlled by the Patriots.
 The entry of the French and Spanish decisively hurt British efforts.
 The Treaty of Paris ended the war in 1783, and the United States of America became the first colony in the world to successfully achieve independence in the modern era.